jrandj/redhat/README.md

         touch file
         ```

-    * Set the system timezone and configure the system to use NTP:
+    * Set the system time zone and configure the system to use NTP:
         ```shell
         yum install chrony
         systemctl enable chronyd.service